SFDO-Tooling/MetaCI-CLI/docs/tutorial.rst

     $ git checkout -b feature/cumulusci

-Initialize the CumulusCI configuration for the repository:
+Initialize the CumulusCI configuration for the repository.
+Use the package name and namespace you used in the packaging org:

 .. code-block:: console